-The movement and circulation of Life Energy is one of the core concepts of Biodynamic massage, theories based on Reichian energy theory (Wilhelm Reich, a well-known psychoanalyst) and with similarities to traditional Asian ideas of Life Energy.
-Biodynamic Massage considers individuals as energetic beings and health is seen as a function of the unobstructed flow of Life Energy.
+The movement and circulation of Life Energy is one of the core concepts of Biodynamic massage, alongside theories based on Reichian energy theory (from Wilhelm Reich, a well-known Austrian psychoanalyst) and similarities to traditional Asian ideas of Life Energy.
+Biodynamic Massage considers individuals as energetic beings, and health is seen as a function of the unobstructed flow of Life Energy.

 Much focus is put on understanding an illness.
 Notably the emotional aspects that give rise to physical health issues play an important role in the approach.

 Biodynamic Massage doesn’t use oils and the massage can be given through clothing.
 The treatment is typically done on a massage table, with the hands.

 A variety of massage techniques may be used, such as deep tissue work, “listening” to the body, acupressure, lifting, holding, connective tissue massage, and stretches.
 The treatment is rather applied from the core to the periphery of the body, rather than in the direction of the heart.